nondescript74/KeepTrack/README.md

+## About KeepTrack

-An application that keeps track of water intake and against goals It also tracks medications taken and against goals
+An application that keeps track of water  and medication intake throughtout the day

-You can ask Siri to add a glass of water or to show your water consumption without opening the app

-Intend to add a nag feature via siri
+It also tracks intake against goals setup throughout the day to ensure water and medications are taken on time.

+> [!TIP]
+> Try this out!
+Ask Siri "Siri, keeptrack add water" or "Siri, show water"

-Uses the new @Observation
+Uses the new @Observation and @MainActor